Codetoil/LitLaunch-Minecraft/README.md

+### NOTE:
+Only one of the branches so far have been cleaned.
+If you need the source code for something not currently in the repo, contact me on Discord below.

 # LitLaunch Source
 This is the source to the LitLaunch ModLoader, and the TPSMod. v1.2 of TPSMod is included on a seperate branch and in the tpsmodsrc-1.2/main folder.

-### TODO add .gitignore-s so that I don't have to wait so long.
+### TODO add .gitignores so that I don't accidentally include confidential information.

 ## Installing development enviorment
 Simple `git clone` the repo!